Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

+Up to some (poly-)logarithmic terms, the complexity bound in Part (a) of this corollary implies a sample complexity bound of SAA that is almost identical to \eqref{SA result}.
+This is --- in addition to what has been discussed as in Remarks \ref{remark: Comparison with SMD strongly convex} and \ref{remark: Comparison with SMD convex} --- yet another theoretical evidence that the solution accuracy of SAA is theoretically ensured to be comparable to canonical SMD under similar conditions.
+(See Table \ref{table summary results compare with SMD} for a summary of comparisons with SMD).
+Part (b) of the corollary identifies a case where the sample complexity bound is almost dimension-free, up to some $O(\ln^2 d)$ term. }

-\subsection{Sample complexity beyond Lipschitz conditions.}
+\subsection{Sample complexity beyond Lipschitz conditions}

-This section is focused on non-Lipschitzian scenarios where there is not necessarily a known upper bound on the (global) Lipschitz constant for either $F$ or (any part of) its gradient $\nabla F$.
-Our assumptions are discussed as below.
+This section is focused on non-Lipschitzian scenarios where there is not necessarily a known upper bound on the (global) Lipschitz constants for either $F$ or (any part of) its (sub)gradient.
+We start with our assumptions, where we recall that $G:\X\times\Xi\rightarrow\R^d$ is a deterministic and universally measurable function such that $G(\xbf,\xi)\in \partial_\xbf f(\xbf,\xi)$ for all $\xbf\in\X$ and almost every $\xi\in\Xi$.